Best Kafka Connectors in 2023

 - Distributed Mode connects Workers on multiple machines (nodes) forming a Connect Cluster.
 It allows you to add or remove nodes as per your needs.

-Top Kafka Connectors in 2022
+Top Kafka Connectors

 Use Kafka Connectors to move data between Apache Kafka® and other external systems that you want to pull data from or push data to.
 You can download these popular connectors from Confluent Hub.